Don’t look now, but another school year is about to come to an end, and for millions of Americans, that means taking a summer vacation.

 Statistics from 2014, the most recent available from the Centers for Disease Control and Prevention (CDC), show that more than 21,000 people died in car accidents.
 More than half of those killed were not wearing a seatbelt.
 When it comes to young motorists, those ages 13-19, nearly 60 percent of those killed were unrestrained.
 Regardless of state laws, law enforcement officials say everyone, including back seat passengers, should always buckle up.
 If you are traveling with very young children, make sure car seats and booster seats are properly installed and that your child is properly buckled in.

 Every day eight people are killed and more than 1,100 are injured due to distracted driving.
-Accidents can happen in a split second and if you’re not paying attention the consequences can be deadly.
+Accidents can happen in a split second and if you’re not paying attention the consequences can be deadly, it also important to be prepared, reason why every traveler should have a traders insurance to get fully covered in case of an accident.

 Another issue that you may not think about, but one that AAA says can be extremely dangerous, is driving just after sunrise or right before sunset.
 There’s nothing scarier than suddenly realizing you can’t see anything in front of you because the sun is shining directly into your eyes.
 If you find yourself unable to see due to glare or low visibility, AAA says to slow down, increase your following distance from the car in front of you, and use extreme caution.
 Driving with your headlights on is also helpful because it will increase your visibility to other drivers.